jigneshkapadiya/wordscounterapp/README.md

 # wordscounterapp

-wordscounterapp analyses a file and counts unique words.
+wordscounterapp analyses a file and counts unique words. it saves word count in the database.

 ## Getting Started